 I recently had an AHA moment about keeping my word with my child that made me realize I had some work to do!
-I needed to figure out how to do what I say I’m going to do.
+I needed to figure out how to do what I say I’m going to do with my children.

 I’ve always taken pride in the fact that I keep my word.
 If I don’t, it’s a total accident or Brain Fog moment because come H or high water I will do what I say I’m going to do.
 Don’t I?